Discrete field theory: symmetries and conservation laws: Examples

 In \S\ref{ssec-Electrodynamics} we introduce a more conceptual form of the two laws, explaining the latter restriction.

 Now we state a less visual momentum conservation law for the \emph{electric} field.
-This is a new result.
-One expects the following properties of the momentum flux $\sigma(e)$ across edges $e$ of the initial grid: \begin{itemize} \item $\sigma(e)$ equals the momentum flux of a continuum electric field across $e$, if the potential is linear; \item $\sigma(e)$ depends only on the values of $\delta\phi$ at the edges intersecting $e$ and is bilinear in these values; \item $\delta\sigma=0$ apart the grid boundary: the momentum flux across the boundary of each face vanishes. \end{itemize} The simplest function $\sigma$ satisfying these properties is defined as follows; cf.~Figure~\ref{fig-notation} and Remark~\ref{rem-naive}.
+This is essentially \cite[Example in \S8 of Ch.~III]{Dorodnitsyn-04}.
+One expects the following properties of the momentum flux $\sigma(e)$ across edges $e$ of the initial grid (the latter property \clarity{is} required by the discretization principles from~\S\ref{s:intro}): \begin{itemize} \item $\sigma(e)$ equals the momentum flux of a continuum electric field across $e$, if the potential is linear; \item $\sigma(e)$ depends only on the values of $\delta\phi$ at the edges intersecting $e$ and is bilinear in these values; \item $\delta\sigma=0$ apart the grid boundary: the momentum flux across the boundary of each face vanishes. \end{itemize} The simplest function $\sigma$ satisfying these properties is defined as follows; cf.~Figure~\ref{fig-notation}.

 \begin{definition} The \emph{momentum flux of the electric field across edges in the negative normal direction}, or \emph{the electric part of the Maxwell stress tensor}, is the pair $\sigma=(\sigma_1,\sigma_2)$ of functions on edges disjoint with the grid boundary given by the following formula for each $k=1,2$: